California Bond of Seller

 It’s a seller’s permit requirement that must be submitted to the California Board of Equalization.
 The purpose of this bond is to ensure that the permittee will comply with Part 1, Division 2 of the California Revenue and Taxation Code and Chapter 2, Title 14, Part 2 of the California Code of Civil Procedure.

-A seller needs this bond before he or she can sell or lease tangible personal property or properties that is subjected to sales tax.
+A seller needs this bond before he or she can sell or lease tangible personal property or properties that are subjected to sales tax.
 This also applies to the following:

-- A seller that has a temporary or permanent office, sales room, warehouse, or other place of business in California.
+- A seller that has a temporary or permanent office, salesroom, warehouse, or other places of business in California.

-- A seller that employs agent, canvasser, or sales representative who are operating in California.
+- A seller that employs an agent, canvasser, or sales representative who is operating in California.